GalileoQ/Kali_Linux-Auto-Bspwm/README.md

 ~/.config/polybar/shapes/scripts/background
 ```

-Originally designed to update the lock screen background, it currently needs fixing — feel free to contribute!
+This script changes the wallpaper on your main lock screen in Kali Linux.

 ---